 Is Garden Lighting Wasteful?

 It shouldn’t be.
 Most landscape lamps are low wattage halogen in the 10 or 20-watt range unless you need to spotlight a tall tree.
 And technology in landscape lighting is changing every year.
 LEDs are becoming the norm.
-A 30W equivalent LED lamp only draws 3 watts and last much longer.
-So the energy conservation is improving all the time.
+A 30W equivalent LED lamp only draws 3 watts and lasts much longer.
+So energy conservation is improving all the time.